Los Angeles, Four Years Ago

 “Kendra.
 Zip said that someone was here to see me, but I think you must want Marcus—”

 Her eyes glittered like green glass.
 “No. I have come to see you.”

 He thanked God every day Marcus never learned of his one big fuckin’ mistake.
-Tom knew to stay well clear of Marcus’s little cancer survivor sister.
-But that was funkin’ hard when she’d pursued him as if he was her favorite treat.
-Finally, four years ago, on a break from the racing circuit, he’d finally given in to his desire.
-She was a beauty he had promised to leave alone but when had he ever adhered to the rules?
+Tom had known to stay well clear of Marcus’s little sister.
+It was the bro code after all, but that was fuckin’ hard to do when she’d pursued him as if he was her favorite treat.
+Finally, four years ago, on a break from the racing circuit, he’d ultimately given in to his desire.
+She was a beauty and though he had promised to leave her alone he couldn’t.
+But really, when had he ever adhered to the rules?

-But happy families was not for him.
-He didn’t want to be in a relationship.
+But happy families were not for him.
+He didn’t have any plans to be involved in a relationship.
 In his experience people let you down.
-Marriages never lasted and you simply ended up hating each other like his parent’s.
+Marriages never lasted and you simply ended up hating each other, just like his parent’s had.

 “Has something happened to Marcus?”

 “The world does not start and end with my brother.
 No, this is about you and me.”

 “Kendra, babe, there is no you and me,” he said looking around wishing she’d keep her voice down.
 Catherine was watching with interest.
 “Aside from friends I mean, or is that what you mean?”